Overview – Okavango Delta

 • A large choice of small, exclusive camps

-• The Okavango is an expensive destination
+• The Okavango can be an expensive destination

 Okavango Delta Safari Reviews